PROPORTION OF PEOPLE WHO WORK FROM HOME MORE THAN TRIPLED

 Tracking commuter trends and transportation system demand helps gauge the ease with which residents, workers, and goods can move within the county.
 Traffic congestion adversely affects the efficient movement of goods, contributes to the expense of operating a car, and increases air pollution.
-Transit use is likely significantly impacted by the sheer size of the county, the distances between destinations within the county, and low-density land use, which may result in lengthy transit trips.
-Residents may choose to trade off longer commute times for housing affordability or other quality of life factors.
+Low-density land use and long distances between destinations within the county, or between major job centers in other counties, can contribute to lengthy commutes, whether residents use transit or a personal vehicle.
+However, residents may choose longer commute times for more affordable housing or other quality of life factors.
 This indicator tracks average commute times, residents’ primary mode of travel to work, and hours of delay on freeways in the region.

 TREND

-In 2019, the average commute time to work for San Bernardino County residents was 31.9 minutes, compared with 31.7 minutes in 2018.
-San Bernardino County commute times have increased by an average of 2.5 minutes since 2010.
+In 2021, the average commute time to work for San Bernardino County residents was 32.2 minutes, compared with 31.9 minutes in 2019.
+Over the past 10 years, San Bernardino County average commute times have increased by 1.9 minutes.

 PERCENTAGE OF COMMUTERS DRIVING ALONE DROPS NOTABLY